 There are so many different options for chain lube out there and there’s really no ‘best’ product.
 It all depends on where you ride (for example, wet vs dry conditions), how much you ride, and personal preference.

-That being said, we use Rock n’ Roll lube, which is one of the most popular chain lubes out there.
+That being said, I use Rock n’ Roll lube, which is one of the most popular chain lubes out there.
 The Rock n’ Roll Gold is great for dusty, dry conditions but needs to be applied frequently.
-The Blue Extreme is good in all conditions and lasts forever, but it does leave residue on your drive train.
+The Blue Extreme is good in all conditions and lasts a long time, but it does leave residue on your drive train.